springfall2008/batpred/docs/customisation.md

 can be used to prevent Predbat from assuming the car will be charging when the car is unplugged.
 This will only work correctly if **car_charging_planned** is set correctly in apps.yaml to detect your car being plugged in.

+If your car does not have an SOC sensor and you are not using Octopus Intelligent you can set **switch.predbat_car_charging_manual_soc** to have Predbat create **input_number.predbat_car_charging_manual_soc_kwh** which will hold the cars current state of charge (soc) in kWh.
+You will need to manually set this to the cars current charge level before charging, Predbat will increment it during charging sessions but will not reset it automatically.

 ## Calculation options

 See the Predbat mode setting as above for basic calculation options